Granit Xhaka reveals he is ready to be Arsenal captain again after being stripped of armband following fan backlash - NewsBreak

 Granit Xhaka reveals he is ready to be Arsenal captain again after being stripped of armband following fan backlash

-GRANIT XHAKA is ‘ready’ to skipper Arsenal again – two years after losing the role following a huge fall-out with fans.
+GRANIT XHAKA is ready to captain Arsenal again – two years after losing the role following a huge fallout with fans.

 The in-form midfielder believes mutual love has been restored after ‘absolute hate’ from Gunners’ supporters led to an infamous confrontation when he was substituted in October 2019.